 Celebrated on September 11th

-A bishop and monk , this sixth century saint is said to have come from the family of Coel Godebog, a Celtic chieftain from Strathclyde.
-He was called ‘of the Bangors’ because he founded the monasteries of Bangor Fawr in Wales , on the Menai straights and Bangor Iscoed, (Clwyd) on the River Dee.
+This sixth century saint is said to have come from the family of Coel Godebog, a Celtic chieftain from Strathclyde.
+He was called ‘of the Bangors’ because he founded the monasteries of Bangor Fawr, on the Menai straights and Bangor Iscoed, (Clwyd) on the River Dee.
 Bede said this was the most famous monastery of British Christianity.
 It had more than 2,000 monks.
 Many of them were massacred by Ethlefrith of Northumbria in 615.

 A few churches are dedicated to St Deiniol including Bangor, Marchwiail and Worthenbury and Llanfor near Bala.